Azure/AzureStackHCI-EvalGuide/nested/steps/2b_ManagementInfraPS.md

 # Optionally configure the VM with Dynamic Memory
 Set-VMMemory DC01 -DynamicMemoryEnabled $true -MinimumBytes 1GB -StartupBytes 4GB -MaximumBytes 4GB
 ```
-Once the VM is successfully created, you should connect the Windows Server 2019 ISO file, downloaded earlier, and also disable checkpoints.
+Once the VM is successfully created, you should connect the Windows Server 2019 ISO file, downloaded earlier, disable checkpoints and set VM auto-start.

 ```powershell
 # Add the DVD drive, attach the ISO to DC01 and set the DVD as the first boot device